Preparing for Engineering School Admission

-- Identify the types of programs that interest you most and research the schools that offer those programs.
-A good resource is the list of accredited programs.
+- At the same time, research the schools that offer those programs.
+A good resource is the ABET list of accredited programs.

-- As your Huntingdon graduation approaches, complete the admission requirements for the Schools of Engineering that interest you.
+- As your Huntingdon graduation approaches, complete the admission requirements for the schools of engineering that interest you.